-I write a custom first sentence for every company, and add that to my Google Sheet.
-I don't customize the whole email.
-I customize the first sentence only, in a way that makes it very clear I know this company and I've done my research.
+I customize the first sentence only, in a way that makes it very clear I know this company and I’ve done my research.
 After I’ve written my custom first sentence for every company in the list, my assistant adds the leads into Reply.

 So what do I write?
 That first sentence might be a compliment about the design of the site or the market need for the tool, or it might be a suggestion of how the company could better position themselves.